Astilbe: planting, cultivation, maintenance

 The airy spikes dry to shades of brown and remain very decorative throughout winter.
 They can be used to create large bouquets of fresh flowers (they wilt quickly) or dried ones.

 The vigorous and spectacular foliage provides a backdrop for the airy inflorescences.
 Deciduous, the foliage disappears in winter and only reappears in spring.
-By spreading, it adds a certain opulence to the plant.
+As it spreads, it adds a certain opulence to the plant.
 Of rare elegance, highly dissected, it evokes the lightness of certain ferns.

 The leaves, measuring 15 to 75 cm long, are ovate to pointed, deeply lobed, divided into numerous dentate leaflets.
 Medium to dark green and glossy in most, they are sometimes washed with red or variegated with green and burgundy red (Astilbe ‘Colour Flash’) and can take on beautiful hues in autumn.
 The ‘Chocolate Shogun’ Astilbe, a new variety, develops almost black chocolate foliage.